 The NRC staff subsequently met two more times with NEI representatives (August 27 and November 3, 1998) in public meetings to discuss industry views on the generic communications program and its implementation.
 The discussions highlighted four such views: (1) early interaction between the NRC and the nuclear power industry at the formative stage of an emergent issue can be beneficial to both the NRC and the industry in terms of successfully identifying mutually satisfactory resolution approaches and reducing resource burdens; (2) the generic communications products are imprecisely understood (this stems from the perception that current generic communications products do not have a uniquely defined mission, particularly in regard to the lack of distinction between bulletins and generic letters); (3) the frequent requirement for responses under oath or affirmation to gather information without regard for the significance of the issue conveys an unrealistic and unnecessary sense of urgency to gather information; and (4) excessive use of the compliance exception of the backfit rule [10 CFR 50.109(a)(4)(i)] can subvert the discipline intended by the rule.
 The staff met with NEI on April 22, 1999, in a public meeting to discuss the results of its evaluation.

 The staff issued SECY 99-143, "Revisions to the Generic Communications Program," on May 26, 1999, to inform the Commission of the staff's evaluation of the generic communications program.
-Additional information regarding these improvements is contained in SECY 99-143, which can be accessed on the NRC web site at the following address:

 The staff will hold a public meeting at the end of FY 2000 to obtain stakeholder feedback regarding the effectiveness of the improvements.

 Generic Communications Products